MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/how-to-create-manage-session-pools.md

 ## Create or modify a dedicated session pool

-You can use an R console application, such as Rgui.exe, to run the following commands on the local server if you configured Machine Learning Server for one-box, or on a compute node if you have a distributed topology.
+An already stablished connection, using the [mrsdeploy](../r-reference/mrsdeploy/mrsdeploy-package.md) functions and an R console application such as Rgui.exe , to a Machine Learning Server with [operationalization](../r-reference/mrsdeploy/configureServicePool.md) enabled is needed, to run the following commands:

 ```r
  # load mrsdeploy and print the function list